 Sources of Liquidity.
 Since our inception, we have financed our operations principally through the sale of common and preferred stock, sales of convertible promissory notes and warrants, interest income and revenues from sales of Angiomax.
 Except for 2006 and 2004, we have incurred losses on an annual basis since our inception.
-We had \$222.1 million in cash, cash equivalents and available for sale securities as of December 31, 2007.
+We had \$216.2 million in cash, cash equivalents and available for sale securities as of December 31, 2008.
+In February 2009, in connection with our acquisition of Targanta, we used existing cash to pay Targanta shareholders \$2.00 in cash at closing for each common share of Targanta common stock tendered, or approximately \$42.0 million in aggregate.

 Cash Flows.
-As of December 31, 2007, we had \$88.1 million in cash and cash equivalents, as compared to \$75.5 million as of December 31, 2006.
-Our primary sources of cash during 2007 included \$36.1 million of net cash provided by operating activities and \$9.3 million in net cash provided by financing activities, which was offset by \$32.9 million in net cash used in investing activities.
+As of December 31, 2008, we had \$81.0 million in cash and cash equivalents, as compared to \$88.1 million as of December 31, 2007.
+Our primary sources of cash during 2008 included \$38.1 million of net cash provided by operating activities and \$5.5 million in net cash provided by financing activities.
+These amounts were exceeded by the \$50.2 million in net cash that we used in investing activities.

-Net cash provided by operating activities was \$36.1 million in 2007, compared to net cash provided by operating activities of \$32.1 million in 2006.
-The cash provided by operating activities in 2007 includes a decrease in cash flow from operations of \$18.3 million due to a net loss in 2007.
-The decrease of cash flows from operations related to net loss was offset by non-cash items of \$17.2 million mainly attributable to stock-based compensation expense of \$15.4 million.
-Cash provided by operating activities included an increase of \$37.2 million due to changes in working capital items.
-The changes in working capital items were mainly attributable to a change in accrued expenses due to the termination of the prior distribution agreement with Nycomed and re-acquisition of all the rights to develop, distribute and market Angiox in the Nycomed territory.
-As of December 31, 2007, we accrued approximately \$31.2 million in connection with the transitional services agreement and the termination of the prior distribution agreement.
+Net cash provided by operating activities was \$38.1 million in 2008, compared to net cash provided by operating activities of \$36.1 million in 2007.
+The cash provided by operating activities in 2008 includes a decrease in cash flow from operations of \$8.5 million due to a net loss in 2008.
+The decrease in cash flows from operations related to net loss was offset by non-cash items of \$49.4 million mainly attributable to the inprocess research and development charge of \$21.4 million in connection with the Curacyte Discovery acquisition, stock-based compensation expense of \$22.8 million and deferred tax provision of \$1.8 million.